20 (almost) free things to do on the Sunshine Coast

 No need to head to Tibet when you can conquer your own Everest on the Sunshine Coast.
 There are a bunch of treks and climbs for the novice (and slightly petrified) adventurers right up to the daredevil pros, with beach and hinterland views to match!

 Climbing Mount Coolum is almost a Sunshine Coast rite of passage when you’re here.
-We recommend getting up early to tackle the beast to be rewarded with the most stunner sunrise (trust us, it’s worth every one of those steep steps!).
+We recommend getting up early to tackle the beast; you’ll be rewarded with the most stunner sunrise.
+Trust us, it’s worth every one of those steep steps!

 Heading inland you will find the Glass House Mountains whose tracks are varied to suit every age and fitness level.
 For an easy walk there’s Mount Beerwah, but for something a tad more challenging you’ve got Mount Ngungun and Mount Beerburrum.
 More experienced climbers should set their sights on the Mount Tibrogargan summit route, with its steep and near-vertical exposed rock sections, you’ll feel like you’re scaling the side of the earth!